bathyscapher/Metabarcoding-Pipeline-Building/2_PipelineOTU/mothur.md

 # mothur pipeline
+## 16S & 18S
+The pipeline is basically the same for 16S and 18S.
+Exceptions are the SILVA reference database as it was customized to each primer pair and some consequential steps - such cases are highlighted.

 Open `mothur` directly in the shell (command line/terminal).
 Calling `mothur` opens the program and the commands below can be run from there.

 Set working directory and specify number of available processors.